Notice

 The workflow expected of all developers to stabilize the release candidate is the same as the normal development workflow with the following differences:

-• The pull requests must target the stable branch or next instead of master
+• The pull requests must target the stable branch or next instead of main

 • The reviewer rejects pull requests that are not bug fixes